Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/file-permissions-faq.md

 ### What do the different file permissions mean?

 **Request Access** is the default and most restrictive.
-It means anyone who tries to open the file for the first time has to request access from the file owner.
+It means anyone who tries to open the file for the first time has to request access to the file owner.
 The file owner will receive an email, prompting them to *grant* or *deny* access.
-By granting access the owner of the file gives permissions to the user to open and edit the file.
+By granting access, the owner of the file gives permissions to the user to open and edit the file.

 The file owner can also pre-allow access for chosen workspace's members by using the **Manage Access** option in the *File Permissions* dialog.